maxkapur/param_tools/readme.md

 ### Calculating arc lengths and surface areas

 `arc_cumulator()` and `surface_cumulator()` take data coordinates as input and return the arc length or area accumulated at each point.
-The convenience functions `arc_length()` and `surface_area()` return the total arc length or surface area over the given region.
-The precision arguments determine how many subintervals will be evaluated.
+If the parameterizing function is known, the convenience functions return the total arc length or surface area over the given region.
+The precision arguments to `arc_length()` and `surface_area()` determine how many subintervals will be evaluated.

 ### Generating random data